team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/capsicum.md

 Sticky Traps: Use yellow sticky traps to monitor and reduce whitefly populations.
 Natural Predators: Encourage beneficial insects like ladybugs and lacewings that prey on whiteflies.
 Insecticidal Soap or Oils: Apply these treatments to manage whitefly populations effectively without harming beneficial insects.

-Nurseries should be established in well-drained areas and areas where Solanaceae crops such as tomatoes, brinjals, and chillies are not grown in previous seasons.
-Avoid sowing too many seeds in the nursery (3m x 1m size bed-40g seeds are recommended).
-The diseased parts/plants should be removed and destroyed.

 ### Disease Control
 **Disease type:**